D1792/STAT133_class/workout01/report/workout01-Daiki-Ina.md

 | Born        |    IL, 1984    |
 | Height      |    6 ft 6 in   |

+Andre Tyler Iguodalais an American professional basketball player for the Golden State Warriors of the National Basketball Association.
+The swingman was an NBA All-Star in 2012 and has been named to the NBA All-Defensive Team twice.
+Iguodala won an NBA championship with the Warriors in 2015, when he was named the NBA Finals Most Valuable Player.
+Iguodala helped the Warriors win two more championships in 2017 and 2018.
+He was also a member of the United States national team at the 2010 FIBA World Championship and 2012 Summer Olympics, winning the gold medal both times.

 <img src="../images/greendr01.jpg" width="120" />

 | Description |      Value     |